So it’s the Summer Vacation but it’s not too early to start thinking ahead to the next phase of your Warwick degree course… By Helen Ireland

 Remember, you can access our e-resources from the comfort of your own home or from anywhere in the world with your Warwick username and password.

 Information, information, information

 Too much info or too little?
 The earlier you start looking for it, the more chance you have of finding useful books and journal articles, having time to read them, and producing a good piece of work.
-There will be Library training sessions in Term 1 on finding information in different subjects, but it can pay to get ahead of the game before October and spend some of those long empty days exploring the Library website and gathering ideas and information together.
+We usually run Library training sessions in Term 1 on finding information in different subjects, but it can pay to get ahead of the game before October and spend some of those long empty days exploring the Library website and gathering ideas and information together.

 At this stage you may just want to look at a few articles and get some more ideas.
-Encore is brilliant for finding books and journal articles quickly, and also book reviews to help you decide whether a book is worth the effort of reading it or trying to get hold of it.
-(You can even create lists of book titles in ‘My Library Account’and add to them as time goes on.)
-However, Encore doesn’t cover all the articles and databases to which we have access so at some point you’ll need to do a structured search on one or more of the databases themselves.
+Library Search is brilliant for finding books and journal articles quickly, and also book reviews to help you decide whether a book is worth the effort of reading it or trying to get hold of it.
+You can even create lists of book titles in ‘My Library Account’ and add to them as time goes on.
+However, Library Search doesn’t cover all the articles and databases to which we have access so at some point you’ll need to do a structured search on one or more of the databases themselves.
 Look at the Library’s subject pages and database lists by subject for suggestions about the best databases to try, and advice on searching.
 When you find a reference, click on the WebBridge link for access to the full text if it’s available.

 Not in stock?

 Don’t despair, you can fill in an online book suggestion form, and include your supervisor’s name in case of any query.
 Sometimes a book may be very specialised or out of print so that we can’t buy it.
 In that case you may need to use Document Supply, but talk to your supervisor first.
 If you can’t access a journal article, try Article Reach.
 If the PDF is available from there, you’ll receive a link to it very quickly, although again for more specialised articles you may need to use Document Supply.